Stratford tube crash

 The Stratford tube crash occurred on 8 April 1953, on the Central line of the London Underground.
 12 people died and 46 were injured as a result of a rear-end collision in a tunnel, caused by driver error after a signal failure.
 This was the worst accident involving trains on the London Underground until the Moorgate tube crash in 1975.
-A similar accident at exactly the same location, with less serious consequences, occurred in 1946, before the line was open for public traffic; one railwayman died.
+A similar accident at exactly the same location, occurred in 1946, before the line was open for public traffic; one railwayman died.